Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit recruitment week events.

 There are also a range of fines for breaking the regulations.
 These are easily avoidable with even the most minimal planning and diligence on your part.
 This should end up being a major savings point for your chapter.

-Panhellenic recruitment rules exist to make sorority rush better than it could ever be without these rules in place.
+Panhellenic recruitment rules exist to make sorority recruitment better than it could ever be without these rules in place.

 Instead of letting them get you down, embrace them.

 OmegaFi wants to hear from you.
 How have Panhellenic recruitment rules influenced your chapter?
-What are some of your proudest rush moments?
+What are some of your proudest recruitment moments?
 Let’s relive the glory in the comments below.